aleung/mini-thumb-dactyl-keyboard/guide/index.md

 The latest [QMK firmware](https://github.com/qmk/qmk_firmware) already has built-in split keyboard support.
 So right now it's nothing special to setup a Dactyl Manuform in QMK.

 There is predefined Dactyl Manuform keyboard in QMK firmware source code, in directory [`keyboards/handwired/dactyl_manuform/`](https://github.com/qmk/qmk_firmware/tree/master/keyboards/handwired/dactyl_manuform), with several models (4x5, 4x6, 5x6...).
-But rather than directly use it, I strongly suggest you to choose one model as baseline and copy as another folder, for example `mine`, then check it and make modification.
+But rather than directly use it, I strongly suggest you to choose one model as baseline and copy as another folder, for example `mine`, then make your modification.
 It's because the firmware config is highly depends on how the keys wired and there is no standard way to wire.
-At the time I'm writing, the different models don't follow the same way of wiring.
+At the time I'm writing, the different predefined models don't follow the same way of wiring.

 What's more, when you have your own copy in another folder, you can safely merge latest QMK firmware to get update in QMK core, without fearing your keyboard config got changed by others' commit.